 This 50 km scenic route runs parallel to the Trans-Canada highway, offering a great alternative drive to connect Banff and Lake Louise.

-You can choose to take in this adventure by car, but to really experience the beauty of the Bow Valley Parkway, you should hop on your bike and explore the stretch by your own power.
-Even better, from September 1 - 25 and June 1 - 25 the parkway is closed to all public vehicles meaning you have free reign to ride the road without worrying about vehicles.
-Parks Canada and Roam Transit do still use the road, so you will need to be aware of some vehicles.
+You can choose to take in this adventure by car but to really experience the beauty of the Bow Valley Parkway, you should hop on your bike and explore the stretch by your own power.
+Even better, from May 1 - June 25 and September 1 - 25, the parkway is closed to all public vehicles meaning you have free reign to ride the road without worrying about vehicles.
+Parks Canada and Roam Transit still use the road, so you will need to be aware of some vehicles.

 Here are 9 must-visit stops along this classic road: